easedup/acv9/curriculum/hass-civics-and-citizenship/year-9.md

 ## Achievement Standards

-In Year 9, students further develop their understanding of Australia’s federal system of government and how it enables change.
-Students investigate the features and jurisdictions of Australia’s court system, including its role in applying and interpreting Australian law.
-They also examine global connectedness and how this is shaping contemporary Australian society and global citizenship.
+By the end of Year 9, students analyse the role of the Australian Constitution, the federal system of government, and the process and reasons for constitutional change.
+They explain policy development and legislative processes in Australia’s democracy.
+Students identify the key features and jurisdictions of Australia’s court system and explain the role and processes of courts and tribunals.
+Students identify the reasons individuals and groups participate in and contribute to civic life nationally and globally.
+They explain the influence of the media on reflections of identity and diversity.

-Inquiry questions provide a framework for developing students’ knowledge, understanding and skills.
-The following inquiry questions are examples only and may be used or adapted to suit local contexts:

-*   What are the influences that shape change in the operation of Australia's political and legal systems?
-*   How does Australia's court system work in support of a democratic and just society?
-*   How do citizens participate in an interconnected world?
+Students develop a range of questions and locate, select and compare information from sources to investigate political and legal systems, and contemporary civic issues.
+They analyse information to explain perspectives and challenges related to political, legal or civic issues.
+Students identify and evaluate the methods or strategies related to civic participation or action.
+Students use civics and citizenship knowledge, concepts and terms to develop descriptions, explanations and evidence-based arguments.